Jeredy/TaskManager_CoreData_SwiftUI/README.md

   A mobile application to create notes for the users, a set of activities for everyday life.

   ## What it does?
-    - Creating Data by Title, Description and setting a new Date;
+    - Create Data by Title, Description and setting a new Date;
-    - Editing a current or future task by setting a new Title and Description;
+    - Edit a current or future task by setting a new Title and Description;
-    - Deleting task.
+    - Delete task.

   ### 🔧 guard let technology = SwiftUI && Core Data ?? false else { return }